panchul/workspace/doc/Career.md

 - Concise
 - To the point
 - Easy to understand
-  Don’t sound smart.
+  Don't sound smart.
 Be efficient.

 5) Ditch frequent meetings.
-There’s no better way to waste everyone’s time.
+There's no better way to waste everyone's time.
    Use meetings to:
 - Collaborate
 - Attack issues head-on